Brobicho/TelegramRelay/README.md

-# Telegram Message Relay
+# Telegram Relay

-Relay Telegram messages to Discord and/or Telegram, using your own user.
+Relay any message coming from Telegram to Discord and/or Telegram

 ## Installation